Silverwater Correctional Complex: Silverwater Women's Correctional Centre

-The Silverwater Women's Correctional Centre (formerly known as the Mulawa Correctional Centre), an Australian maximum security facility for females is located within the complex.
+The Silverwater Women's Correctional Centre (formerly known as the Mulawa Correctional Centre), an Australian maximum security facility for females is located within the complex, and began service in 1969.
 The centre is divided into twelve living units, a protection/segregation area, an induction unit, a hospital annexe, and provides accommodation for both sentenced and unsentenced inmates and various special program units.
-The facility opened in 1970 as the old women's prison at Long Bay was converted into a medium security facility for men.
+The facility began as the old women's prison at Long Bay was converted into a medium security facility for men.

 Fraud is the most common reason for imprisonment.
 Inmates are eligible to study for national recognised qualifications including vocation and TAFE courses.

 In the 2010 New South Wales state budget, the prison was allocated $200,000 for a new video conferencing system.

+The Centre will close most of its facilities by September 2026, as they are beyond repair & cells have ligature points, and will be moved to Dylwynnia Women's Jail at Cessnock.
+The Women's Remand and Reception Section will be the only remaining female facility at Silverwater.